 Missouri has appropriately expanded the "Returning Heroes Education Act" (RHEA) to include all American combat veterans that relocate to our state, bringing their diverse, global experience

 into our state colleges and universities.
-Any qualifying veteran that relocates into our great state has to simply register to vote or, more importantly, establish residency to receive this
+Any qualifying veteran that relocates into our great state has to simply establish residency, or most importantly, register to vote to receive this earned

-incredible earned benefit.
-The legislation is remarkable, as it further expands RHEA to incorporate any combat veterans' last discharge, extending their eligibility should they have joined
+benefit.
+The approved legislation is remarkable, as it further expands RHEA to incorporate any combat veterans' last discharge, extending their eligibility should they have joined their

 Erik's Bill has also increased eligibility from ten years to 20 years from the combat veteran's last discharge.